kubernetes-sigs/lws/keps/666-gang-scheduling-in-lws/README.md

 ### Compiling an LWS into a Workload

-When LWS is the root workload controller, Phase 1 selects exactly one level and builds the following flat leaf templates:
+When LWS is the root workload controller, a flat-shaped object selects exactly one level and builds the following leaf templates.
+Phase 1 admits only this shape, and Phase 2 continues to use it for every single-level object:

 | Active level | Stable template(s) | Runtime instances | Gang minimum |
 | --- | --- | --- | --- |